Electricity sector in India: History

 However, not every state was rich in coal or hydro resources.
-This lead them to depend on diesel generators.
+This led them to depend on diesel generators.
 In 1960s, regional grid was conceptualized to supplement power from neighboring states.

-By 1970s, REC was established to finance rural electrification.
+By the 1970s, REC was established to finance rural electrification.
 Generation was not able to keep up with growing demand.
-This, along with the oil price shocks lead central government to nationalize coal mines and establish CIL, NTPC and NHPC.
+This, along with the oil price shocks led the central government to nationalize coal mines and establish CIL, NTPC and NHPC.

-In 1980s, rural electrification accelerated.
-However, due to vote-bank politics by state governments, tariffs were kept low which strained their finances.
+In the 1980s, MNRE was established to explore non-conventional energy sources.
+Rural electrification accelerated.
+However, due to votebank politics by state governments, tariffs were kept low which strained their finances.
 In order to further develop the sector, PFC was established for financing needs.

-By 1990s, the idea of a national grid was conceptualized and lead to establishment of PGCIL.
+By the 1990s, the idea of a national grid was conceptualized and led to the establishment of PGCIL.
 The 1991 economic liberalization led to policy reforms.
-It allowed private participation in generation (via licenses) and the Electricity Regulatory Commissions Act,1998 created independent regulators at central (CERC) and state level (SERC).
+It allowed private participation in generation (via licenses) and the Electricity Regulatory Commissions Act, 1998 created independent regulators at central (CERC) and state level (SERC).